Know Your Risk for Cognitive Decline

-A cognoscopy is a term coined by Dr. Bredesen, that refers to a simple assessment, which uses a combination of laboratory and cognitive testing that identifies the contributors to cognitive decline or risk for decline.
-We all know that, when we turn 50 years old, we should have a colonoscopy, so that we can detect and treat colon cancer early, thus avoiding advanced, life-threatening cancer.
+A cognoscopy is a term coined by Dr. Bredesen that refers to a simple assessment, which uses a combination of laboratory and cognitive testing with optional brain imaging that identifies the contributors to cognitive decline or risk for decline.
+We all know that when we turn 50-years-old, we should have a colonoscopy to detect and treat colon cancer early, thus avoiding advanced, life-threatening cancer.
 But what about our brains?
 Just as with colon cancer, the pathology behind neurodegeneration, including Alzheimer’s, takes many years — often decades — to develop, providing for an extended prodromal period in which we can effectively intervene.
 The good news is that we can now check our risk and intervene as early as possible to identify if we have emerging contributors that are silently contributing to neurodegenerative pathology.
 We can do this by following three simple steps.

 Three Simple Steps for Assessing Cognitive Risk